vladkinoman/just-my-notes/books/best-computer-science-books.md

 #### Domain Driven Design

-[Domain Driven Design Quickly](http://www.infoq.com/minibooks/domain-driven-design-quickly) by Floyd Marinescu (free book; it is an easy to read summary that explains the main points of Domain-Driven Design; without the repetition and only small but meaningful examples you can get up to speed in no time and start exploring the topic on your own with real code; if you made your own experiences and like to go a bit deeper in certain points you still can go for the book of Eric Evans; good)
+[Domain Driven Design Quickly](http://www.infoq.com/minibooks/domain-driven-design-quickly) by Floyd Marinescu (free book; it is an easy to read summary that explains the main points of Domain-Driven Design; without the repetition and only small but meaningful examples you can get up to speed in no time and start exploring the topic on your own with real code; if you made your own experiences and like to go a bit deeper in certain points you still can go for the book of Eric Evans; good!)

-[DSL Engineering: Designing, Implementing and Using Domain-Specific Languages](http://dslbook.org/) by Markus Voelter (free book; this book is about creating domain-specific languages; it covers three main aspects: DSL design, DSL implementation and software engineering with DSLs; the book only looks at external DSLs and focuses mainly on textual syn- tax; good!)
+[DSL Engineering: Designing, Implementing and Using Domain-Specific Languages](http://dslbook.org/) by Markus Voelter (free book; this book is about creating domain-specific languages; it covers three main aspects: DSL design, DSL implementation and software engineering with DSLs; the book only looks at external DSLs and focuses mainly on textual syn- tax; good)

 #### Microservices

-[Microservices AntiPatterns and Pitfalls](https://www.oreilly.com/programming/free/files/microservices-antipatterns-and-pitfalls.pdf) by Mark Richards (free book; not a book per se, but a paper about the tendencies that lead to microservices to fail; good!)
+[Microservices AntiPatterns and Pitfalls](https://www.oreilly.com/programming/free/files/microservices-antipatterns-and-pitfalls.pdf) by Mark Richards (free book; not a book per se, but a paper about the tendencies that lead to microservices to fail; good)

-[Microservices vs. Service-Oriented Architecture](https://www.oreilly.com/programming/free/files/microservices-vs-service-oriented-architecture.pdf) by Mark Richards (free book; good!)
+[Microservices vs. Service-Oriented Architecture](https://www.oreilly.com/programming/free/files/microservices-vs-service-oriented-architecture.pdf) by Mark Richards (free book; good)

-[Reactive Microsystems: The Evolution of Microservices at Scale](https://www.lightbend.com/ebooks/reactive-microsystems-evolution-of-microservices-scalability-oreilly) by by Jonas Bonér (free book; good!)
+[Reactive Microsystems: The Evolution of Microservices at Scale](https://www.lightbend.com/ebooks/reactive-microsystems-evolution-of-microservices-scalability-oreilly) by by Jonas Bonér (free book; good)

 #### Network-based Apps Architectures

 [Architectural Styles and the Design of Network-based Software Architectures](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) by Roy Thomas Fielding (free book; this paper describes, among other things, the principles behind REST, the architecture of the World Wide Web; the academic jargon was pretty frustrating; good)

-[Site Reliability Engineering](https://landing.google.com/sre/book/index.html) by Betsy Beyer, Chris Jones, Jennifer Petoff, Niall Richard Murphy (free book; amazing)
+**[Site Reliability Engineering](https://landing.google.com/sre/book/index.html) by Betsy Beyer, Chris Jones, Jennifer Petoff, Niall Richard Murphy (free book; amazing!)**

 #### Serverless Architectures